Business Hours

 Hosea, Joel, Amos, Obadiah, Jonah, and Micah are all discussed in this volume.

-Harold Shank is Professor of Old Testament at Oklahoma Christian University.
-He has served as a preacher, an author of several highly respected books and as an evangelist who has devoted much of his life’s work to developing ministries among the poor.
-For 32 years he was associated with the Highland Street Church of Christ in Memphis, TN.
+Harold Shank is a graduate of Oklahoma Christian with a BA in Bible.
+He received his MA and MAR from Harding University Graduate School of Religion.
+His PhD in theology is from Marquette University.
+Dr. Shank has served as professor of Old Testament at Oklahoma Christian University and is now president of Ohio Valley University.
+He has served as a preacher, an author of several highly respected books, and an evangelist who has devoted much of his life’s work to developing ministries among the poor.
+For 32 years he was associated with the Highland Street Church of Christ in Memphis, Tennessee.

 • Publisher: College Press